blobcode/pine/README.md

 ## Usage <a name = "usage"></a>

-Pine relies on a configuration file named `config.ini` in the executable's directory.
-An example is provided below.
+Pine relies on a configuration file named `config.ini` in the current working directory or one specified using `pine <path to config.ini>`.
+An example `config.ini` is provided below.

 ```
 [config]